 Not only do these records provide an important resource for determining the scope of the artist’s oeuvre and monitoring any changes to her sculptures following their completion, they provide us with invaluable insight into how the artist understood these objects herself, in terms of the information she chose to retain of them.

-This workshop hosted by the Hepworth Research Network will focus specifically on the visual record of her sculptures that Hepworth retained.
-Bringing together a range of experts on photography and sculpture from the fields of academia and practice, we will examine the photographs in the record books as objects in their own right, exploring their own material qualities and also their connections to the wider dissemination of Hepworth’s sculptural practice in two rather than three dimensions.
-We will also look at Hepworth’s engagement with photography more broadly, and what can be learnt from the many studio photographs that document her practice.
+This workshop hosted by the Hepworth Research Network focused specifically on the visual record of her sculptures that Hepworth retained.
+Bringing together a range of experts on photography and sculpture from the fields of academia and practice, the event examined the photographs in the record books as objects in their own right, exploring their own material qualities and also their connections to the wider dissemination of Hepworth’s sculptural practice in two rather than three dimensions.
+We also looked at Hepworth’s engagement with photography more broadly, and what can be learnt from the many studio photographs that document her practice.

 3-3.50pm Panel One